 apt-get install datadog-agent

-Once the agent has started collecting metrics, the next step is to create the dashboard.
+Once the agent has started collecting metrics, you can create the dashboard.
 We have published the dashboard definition as part of twindb-monitoring.
-The dashboard definition can be used to create a dashboard on Datadog which would provide you a clear insight into how ProxySQL is performing.
+Furthermore, the dashboard definition can be used to create a dashboard on Datadog.
+It would give you a clear insight into how ProxySQL is performing.

-As you can see that using our ProxySQL agent check and the dashboard definition, it is very easy to setup comprehensive monitoring of ProxySQL.
-Let us know if you have any questions or comments, or if you need help configuring or using the agent check.
+As you can see, using our ProxySQL agent check and the dashboard definition, it’s easy to setup comprehensive ProxySQL monitoring.
+Let us know if you have any questions or comments!
+Get back to us if you need help configuring or using the agent check, too.